DiscipleTools/Documentation/hosting/single-or-multisite.md

 You may choose to have a different instance for each location you are in.
 You can also separate based on teams, language, media page, etc.

+Note: On multisites, only Super Admins can modify a user's email address or password.
+This makes supporting users harder for the subsite administrator.
 Note: We'd love to support team functionality inside one instance.
 Follow us at [https://disciple.tools/news/](https://disciple.tools/news/)

 ## Global Metrics - Network Dashboard